MOSAKO021/LeatCode/ReadMe.md

-# LeetBoard ✨ - Because Regular Stats are too Mainstream
+# LeatCode ✨ - Because Regular Stats are too Mainstream

-Welcome to **LeetBoard**!
+Welcome to **LeatCode**!
 The absolutely, positively, ridiculously over-the-top stats app you never asked for but now can't live without. ✨

-## What is LeetBoard? 🌐
+## What is LeatCode? 🌐

 Picture this: You're solving problems on LeetCode, feeling like a coding ninja 🏋️‍♂️, and suddenly you wonder, _"How many Easy problems have I crushed?
 How many Medium ones have I raged over?
 And why does Hard feel like a personal attack?"_

-**LeetBoard** swoops in like a superhero ✨⚡✨ to answer all those burning questions!
+**LeatCode** swoops in like a superhero ✨⚡✨ to answer all those burning questions!
 Simply type in your LeetCode username, and BOOM ✨— your entire life (okay, just your LeetCode stats) is laid bare in all its glory.

 ## Features that will blow your socks off 🧦